http4k/www/src/website/content/ecosystem/connect/reference/amazon/iotdataplane/index.md

 ```

-The IoT Data Plane connector provides the following Actions:
+The IoT Data Plane connector covers the messaging and Thing Shadow APIs - what devices and applications use to talk
+to each other through IoT Core.
+It provides the following Actions:

      *  DeleteConnection
      *  DeleteThingShadow